It’s Not About Me

 Therefore, the psalmist said, “It is good to give thanks to the LORD.”
 He affirmed that there is no other object to which thanks can or should be given both individually and corporately.
 We rightly thank others but forget that God is the ultimate source of everything good.
 He has chosen to work through secondary causes, that is, other men and women.
 God is the ultimate source of every good and every perfect gift.

 The Apostle Paul reminded the church in Ephesus that every Christian will be engaged in a spiritual battle.
 We will be regularly challenged to lose hope and doubt God’s word.
-Paul’s exhortation is for the believer to “Finally, be strong in the Lord and in the might of His power.”
-Ephesians 6:10
+Paul’s exhortation is for the believer to “Finally, be strong in the Lord and in the strength of his might” (Ephesians 6:10).